marekfejda/wtech_obchod/README.md

 - Implementing **full-text search** and product filtering
 - Developing pagination and a responsive UI
 - Collaborating using **GIT**, ensuring fair distribution of work and traceable contributions

 ---

+## 🧱 Development Process

+The development was divided into two main phases:

+1. **Wireframing Phase**
+   We started by designing the basic layout and structure of the application using **Figma**.
+These wireframes served as a visual guide for the look and flow of the user interface.

+2. **Frontend Prototyping Phase**
+   The wireframes were then translated into static templates using **HTML**, **CSS**, and **JavaScript**.
+This helped us validate the layout and interactions before integrating any backend logic.

+3. **Server-side Integration Phase**
+   In the final phase, we converted the static templates into dynamic **Laravel Blade views** and implemented server-side rendering.
+Functionality such as routing, authentication, database communication, and full e-commerce logic was gradually integrated using Laravel’s MVC architecture.

+---